Monday, October 27, 2025

 • Reflect — Take a few minutes to let your mind unwind

-• Let go — Release grievances, forgive, move forward
+• Let go — Release grievances, forgive, and move forward.

 A Question for You